-This breed is extremely active and larger in size, since they are bred for work.
+This breed is extremely active and larger in size (like the Saint Berdoodle), since they are bred for work.
 So, nutrients are very important to them.
 Moreover, they do have specific nutritional requirements due to their lifestyle and potential health problems.

 However, if you know your Doberman well and cater to them specifically, they can lead a healthy and happy life.

 |Merrick Backcountry Grain Free Large Breed Dry Dog Food, 22 lbs.

 |Freeze-dried real raw poultry pieces to lock in fresh taste

 |Grain-Free nutrition with no gluten ingredients for easier digestibility